 Travel list for babies and children

-What you should take with you when you travel with your baby or your child can vary depending on factors such as where you are travelling, the length of your stay, the age of the child and the type of activities you will be doing.
+What you need to take with you when travelling with your baby or child can vary depending on factors such as where you are travelling, the length of your stay, the age of the child and the type of activities you will be doing.

 If you are travelling for more than a day with your baby or toddler, it is recommended that you carry all their belongings in a pram.
 This includes nappies, wipes, clothing for different weather conditions, snacks and water bottles.

 For babies over six months, they must have their own seat on the plane, which is usually required on planes with more than one row of seats.